costajob/app-servers/README.md

 I know Rails was pretty slow, but the fact Roda is an order of magnitude faster is quite impressive all the way (making it very close to standalone rack).

 #### JRuby results
-JRuby constantly performs better than MRI (especially Rails and Sinatra): this is expected since Puma leverage on native threads for parallelism, thus squeezing every single drop from the platform.
+JRuby constantly performs slightly better than MRI (Rails especially): Puma leverage on native threads for parallelism, instead of pre-forking a pool of processes.
-JVM need to warm up to get better performance and consume much memory than MRI, said that JRuby it still offers better scalability on distributed system.
+Said that JVM need to warm up to do its best and consume much memory than MRI.
+I reduced performance differences by doubling the number of workers per CPU (8 processes) on MRI.

 ### Tornado
 I picked [Tornado](http://www.tornadoweb.org/en/stable/) since it supports event-IO and multi processes spawning (i also tested Flask, but its performance was disappointing).